 If we are unable to meet your request for access, we will let you know why.

-We aim to ensure that your personal information which we collect, use, disclose and store is accurate, complete and up to date.
+We aim to ensure that your personal data is accurate, complete and up to date.
 If it is not, you must promptly write to us and tell us.

-We will update or add to your personal information within a reasonable time of your requesting us to do this, unless we disagree that this needs to be done, in which case, at your request, we will attach to your personal information record, a statement noting your view that it is not accurate, complete or up to date.
+We will amend, update, add to or delete your personal data within a reasonable time of your requesting us to do so, without undue delay and to the extent permitted by law, unless we disagree that this needs to be done, in which case, at your request, we will attach to your personal data record a statement noting your view that it is not accurate, complete or up to date.

-When we no longer need to hold your personal information for any purpose (including but not limited to providing the products and services you want or to satisfy legal obligations), we will take all reasonable steps to destroy it by secure means or permanently de-identify it, unless we have a legal obligation to retain it longer.
+When we no longer need to hold your personal data for any purpose (including but not limited to providing products and services or to satisfy legal obligations), we will take all reasonable steps to destroy it by secure means or permanently de-identify it, unless we have a legal obligation to retain it longer.

-If you have any further questions relating to our retention, destruction or de-identification of your personal information please do not hesitate to write to us at the below address.
+If you have any further questions relating to our retention, destruction or de-identification of your personal data please do not hesitate to write to us at the below address.

-We will respond to your enquiry or complaint as soon as is possible.
-We will try to resolve your complaint or address any issue (including correcting any error we have made) within 14 days of your contacting us about it.
+We will respond to your inquiry or complaint as soon as is possible.
+We will try to resolve your complaint or address any issue (including correcting any error we have made) within the relevant legal framework and without undue delay.